Cyclic vomiting syndrome

 Cyclic vomiting syndrome (CVS) is a chronic functional condition of unknown pathogenesis.
 CVS is characterized as recurring episodes lasting a single day to multiple weeks.
 Each episode is divided into four phases: inter-episodic, prodrome, vomiting, and recovery.
-Inter-episodic phase (symptom free phase), is characterized as no discernible symptoms, normal everyday activities can occur, and this phase typically lasts one week to one month.
-The prodrome phase is known as the pre-emetic phase, characterized by the initial feeling of an approaching episode, still able to keep down oral medication.
-Emetic or vomiting phase is characterized as intense persistent nausea, and repeated vomiting typically lasting hours to days.
-Recovery phase is typically the phase where vomiting ceases, nausea diminishes or is absent, and appetite returns.
-This syndrome is most commonly seen in children usually between ages 3 and 7, however adult diagnosis is quite common.
+During the inter-episodic phase, which typically lasts one week to one month, there are no discernible symptoms and normal activities can occur.
+The prodrome phase is known as the pre-emetic phase, characterized by the initial feeling of an approaching episode but still being able to keep down oral medication.
+The emetic or vomiting phase is characterized by intense persistent nausea and repeated vomiting, typically lasting hours to days.
+During the recovery phase, vomiting ceases, nausea diminishes or is absent, and appetite returns.
+"Cyclic vomiting syndrome (CVS) is a rare abnormality of the neuroendocrine system that affects 2% of children."
 This disorder is thought to be closely related to migraines and family history of migraines.